Hyperdax-Rik/FF_Assignment_Stock_Price_Prediction_Model/README.md

 The core architecture relies on the assumption that stock price volatility is primarily driven by the day-over-day change (Delta) in specific independent variables rather than their absolute values.
 Core AssumptionsPrimary Influence: Next-day stock prices are modeled as a function of the previous day's data delta.Scope: Focused exclusively on the provided datasets, ignoring external macroeconomic factors to isolate the relationship between the given variables.

-🛠️ Technical StackLanguage:
+🛠️ Technical StackLanguage: Python 3.13
-Python 3.13Data Manipulation: Pandas, NumPy
+Data Manipulation: Pandas, NumPy
 Machine Learning: XGBoost (Gradient Boosted Decision Trees)
 Preprocessing: Scikit-Learn (StandardScaler, TimeSeriesSplit) API Testing: Postman (for RESTful endpoint validation)